Cyclohexenone: Synthesis

 Several routes exist for the production of cyclohexenone.
 For the laboratory scale, it can be produced from resorcinol via 1,3-cyclohexanedione.

 Cyclohexenone is obtained by Birch reduction of anisole followed by acid hydrolysis.

 It can be obtained from cyclohexanone by α-bromination followed by treatment with base.
 Hydrolysis of 3-chloro cyclohexene followed by oxidation of the cyclohexenol is yet another route.

 Cyclohexenone is produced industrially by catalytic oxidation of cyclohexene, for example with hydrogen peroxide and vanadium catalysts.
 Several patents describe diverse oxidizing agents and catalysts.

 Reactions

 Cyclohexenone is a widely used building block in organic synthesis chemistry, as it offers many different ways to extend molecular frameworks.

 As an enone, cyclohexenone is easily adapted to Michael addition with nucleophiles (such as enolates or silyl enol ethers) or, it could be employed by a Diels-Alder reaction with electron-rich dienes.
 Furthermore, this compound reacts with organocopper compounds from 1,4-addition (Michael addition), or with Grignard reagents 1,2-addition, i.e., with attack of the nucleophile at the carbonyl carbon atom.
 Cyclohexenone is also used in multi-step synthesis in the construction of polycyclic natural products.
 It is prochiral.

 With strong bases, the positions 4 and 6 (the two CH_{2}-groups of the carbonyl group and the C-C double bond adjacent) are deprotonated.

 Cyclohexenone is an in-vitro catalyst for a relatively mild decarboxylation of alpha amino acids.
+Researchers in Japan were attempting to use t-butyl peroxide as a catalyst for decarboxylation using a solvent choice of cyclohexanol.
+Curiously they found that when they used lower-purity (e.g. technical grade, 98%) cyclohexanol, the reaction proceeded as much as 4 times faster compared to when they used relatively pure cyclohexanol (>99.3%).
+They found that cyclohexanol contained cyclohexenone as a natural impurity, which was three times more abundant in the technical grade cyclohexenone compared to the more purified cyclohexanol (~0.3% versus ~0.1%).
+Further research showed that 1% cyclohexenone in cyclohexanol will decarboxylate most alpha-amino acids, including non-standard ones, with a yield of 80-95% in a matter of several hours.
+The exceptions are certain amino acids like histidine, which was reported to take over 26 hours, and poly-amino acids, which fail to decarboxylate using 2-cyclohexenone and another route must be found instead.